agschwender/pilbox/README.md

   * 0.8.2: Added configuration for max clients and timeout
   * 0.8.3: Only allow http and https protocols
   * 0.8.4: Added support for WebP
+  * 0.8.5: Added format option and configuration overrides for mode and format

 TODO
 ====